 Thanks everyone, I am looking forward to catching up with you sooner rather than later!
 Hopefully before Christmas!

 The confirmation that came to me regarding Shan’s amazing journey was not obvious until some years later when Brett was hospitalized over a Christmas period.
-When I asked Shannon if I could visit, as the hospital was just one hour’s drive away, she said to me, “I hope that some of the healing you did with me is now helping Brett”.
-I was able to visit Brett as he was about to be allowed home, a place where many crystals had been left after the sessions with Shan, firstly beginning with Bowen Therapy then simply going with the flow of my “channel”.
-A small yet profound time for all and knew that Shannon herself was able to hold the LoveLight necessary in assisting Brett.
+The hospital was one hour away by car so asked Shannon if I could visit and her reply, “I hope that some of the healing you did with me is now helping Brett”.
+The visit with Brett was short as he was about to be allowed home and remembered I had left several crystal following the session with Shan in her home.
+Firstly beginning with Bowen Therapy, the conscious modality then going with the flow, the Gift of The Channel.
+The bigger picture reveals a small yet profound time for all, especially for Shannon herself, now knowing she was and could hold the LoveLight necessary in assisting Brett.

-Sitting with Shannon and other members of the family in January 2015, I discovered that after all was endured in 2007, Shannon had developed shingles!
-I asked her if she wished to add this to her story?
-I also had time to assist Shannon with another session, however, after over an hour of “soul travelling”, upon her return, Zac, now eighteen months also had woken from his sleep in the cabin next door, being cared for by his grandmother.
-Both mother and child had come back at the same time, so the moment had come to bring them physically together, thus extending the session by another forty minutes as they lay together as “one”!
+While sitting with Shannon and other members of the family in January 2015, I discovered that after all she endured in 2007, now had developed shingles!
+Asking Shannon if she wished to add this to her story?
+Hence, assisting with another “soul travelling” journey which lasted for over an hour.
+Upon completion of her return, Zac, now eighteen months was also waking from his sleep in the cabin next door and was being cared for by his grandmother.
+Both mother and child were travelling together and had come back at the same time.
+The moment had come to bring them physically together and so extended the session by another forty minutes as they lay together as “one”!

 Shannon Chappel’s skills and willingness in planning for the new Lions Park has seen her named the unofficial Project Manager.
 Her dedication and hours of volunteer work has been invaluable to the Lions Club.